pip-services/pip-services-docs/content/en/net/commons/convert/integer_converter.md

 > `public static` int ToNullableInteger(object value)

 - **value**: object - the value to convert.
-- **returns**: int - integer value or null when conversion is not supported.
+- **returns**: int - integer value or null when the conversion is not supported.

 ### Examples